 – You and your animal are entered into the largest online database of U.S. service animals.

-– We supply numerous resources to help you secure a support animal, or a licensed medical professional, should you need an official letter for a landlord or airport.
+– We supply numerous resources to help you secure a support animal, or a licensed medical professional, should you need an official letter for a landlord.

-– If you register with us, you can get $60 off your consultation with any medical professional in our network, when you seek out an official letter for your housing or travel.
+– If you register with us, you can get $60 off your consultation with any medical professional in our network, when you seek out an official letter for your housing.

 – Registering your animal allows you to also carry all the necessary equipment and accessories needed for your animal, such as a leash, collar, tag, vest, and so on.